South West Africa campaign: Boer revolt

 Maritz and several other high-ranking officers rapidly gathered forces with a total of about 12,000 rebels in the Transvaal and Orange Free State, ready to fight for the cause in what became known as the Boer revolt (also sometimes referred to as the Maritz rebellion).

-The government declared martial law on 14 October 1914 and forces loyal to the government under the command of Generals Louis Botha and Jan Smuts proceeded to destroy the rebellion.
+The government declared martial law on 14 October 1914 and forces loyal to the government under the command of generals Louis Botha and Jan Smuts proceeded to destroy the rebellion.
 Maritz was defeated on 24 October and took refuge with the Germans; the rebellion was suppressed by early February 1915.
 The leading Boer rebels received terms of imprisonment of six and seven years and heavy fines; two years later they were released from prison, as Botha recognised the value of reconciliation.

-Combat between German and South African forces
+German and South African hostilities

-A first attempt to invade German South West Africa from the south failed at the Battle of Sandfontein, close to the border with the Cape Colony, where on 26 September 1914 German colonial forces inflicted a defeat on the Union Defence Force (UDF), although the surviving UDF troops were left free to return to South Africa.

-To disrupt South African plans to invade German South West Africa, the Germans launched a pre-emptive invasion of their own.
-The Battle of Kakamas, between South African and German forces, took place over the fords at Kakamas, on 4 February 1915.
-It was a skirmish for control of two river fords over the Orange River between contingents of the German invasion force and South African armed forces.
-The South Africans succeeded in preventing the Germans gaining control of the fords and crossing the river.
+A first attempt to invade German South West Africa from the south failed at the Battle of Sandfontein, close to the border with the Cape Colony, where on 26 September 1914 German colonial forces defeated the Union Defence Force (UDF), although the surviving UDF troops were left free to return to South Africa.
+To disrupt South African plans to invade German South West Africa again, the Germans invaded South Africa and the Battle of Kakamas took place over the fords at Kakamas, on 4 February 1915 for control of two fords over the Orange River.
+The South Africans prevented the Germans from gaining control of the fords and crossing the river.

-By February 1915, with the home front secure, the South Africans were ready to begin the complete occupation of the German territory.
-Botha in his military capacity as a senior and experienced military commander took command of the invasion.
-He split his command in two with Smuts commanding the southern forces while he took direct command of the northern forces.

-Botha arrived at the coastal German colonial town of Swakopmund, on 11 February to take direct command on the northern contingent, and continued to build up his invasion force at Walfish Bay (or Walvis Bay)—a South African enclave about halfway along the coast of German South West Africa (see the map).
-By March he was ready to invade.
-Advancing from Swakopmund along the Swakop valley with its railway line, his forces took Otjimbingwe, Karibib, Friedrichsfelde, Wilhelmsthal and Okahandja and entered the capital Windhuk on 5 May 1915.
+By February 1915, with the home front secure, the South Africans were ready to invade again.
+Botha, as a senior and experienced military commander, took command of the invasion, with Smuts commanding the southern forces while he led the northern forces.
+Botha arrived at the German colonial town of Swakopmund on the coast, on 11 February to take direct command on the northern contingent and continued to build up his invasion force at Walfish Bay (Walvis Bay) a South African enclave about halfway along the coast of German South West Africa.
+In March he advanced from Swakopmund along the Swakop valley with its railway line and captured Otjimbingwe, Karibib, Friedrichsfelde, Wilhelmsthal and Okahandja, reaching the capital Windhuk on 5 May 1915.